 The Capstone College of Nursing does not accept nursing courses from another BSN program.
 The number of students promoted each semester is dependent upon available resources; promotion to upper division is competitive.
 Applications and deadlines for promotion to the upper division may be obtained online at nursing.ua.edu.

-Upon progression to the upper division, permission to depart from the clinical sequence must be obtained from the assistant dean of Undergraduate Programs.
+Upon progression to the upper division, permission to depart from the clinical sequence must be obtained from the Associate Dean of Undergraduate Programs.
 Because of the limitations in clinical course spaces, departure from the sequence for any reason may significantly lengthen the time for program completion.

 Return to the Undergraduate Nursing Program after a Nonacademic Leave of Absence

-Following a nonacademic leave of absence (e.g., military, medical or other) from the Capstone College of Nursing for six or more months, a student’s academic record and time elapsed since completing clinical nursing courses will be reviewed by the assistant dean of Undergraduate Programs to facilitate the student’s readiness to re-enter the program.
+Following a nonacademic leave of absence (e.g., military, medical or other) from the Capstone College of Nursing for six or more months, a student’s academic record and time elapsed since completing clinical nursing courses will be reviewed by the Associate Dean of Undergraduate Programs to facilitate the student’s readiness to re-enter the program.